haproxytech/kubernetes-ingress/documentation/README.md

 ##### `rate-limit-requests`

   Sets the maximum number of requests that will be accepted from a source IP address during the `rate-limit-period`.
-  To track the http requests rate, a stick-table named "Ratelimit-<period-in-ms>" will be created.
-Example, If the rate-limit-period is set to 2s the name of the table will be "Ratelimit-2000".

   Available on:  `configmap`  `ingress`

-  :information_source: If this number is exceeded, HAProxy will deny requests with 403 status code
+  :information_source: If this number is exceeded, HAProxy will deny requests with 403 status code.

+  :information_source: To track the http requests rate, a stick-table named "Ratelimit-<period-in-ms>" will be created.
+For example, if the `rate-limit-period` is set to *2s*, the name of the table will be *Ratelimit-2000*.

 Possible values: